Faiq Al Sheikh Ali: Early life and education

-Born in the city of Najaf, south of Baghdad to a prominent religious family (Grandson of Sheikh Ali Al-Murandi born in Morand in Iran), Faiq Al Sheikh Ali has, however been a Secular Liberal throughout his life.
+Born in the city of Najaf, south of Baghdad.
+He hails from an Azerbaijani family from Morand, Iran.
+His father was Da'boul, the grandson of religious cleric, Shaykh Ali al-Morandi who migrated to Najaf in 1986-1987 (AH 1314).
 He graduated high school from Al-Najaf High School (Arabic: إعدادية النجف) in 1983 and earned his bachelor's degree in law from the University of Baghdad, College of Law and Political Sciences in 1987.
 He then became a lawyer in 1989 and has been a politician since then.

 Political career

 Sheikh Ali took part in the 1991 uprisings in Iraq and was forced to flee Iraq to Saudi Arabia in 1991.
 In 1993, he settled in the United Kingdom, where he took part in most meetings and conferences of the Iraqi opposition, the last being the London conference in December 2002.
 He was an Independent politician in exile, also working as a journalist since 1993 writing hundreds of articles against Saddam Hussein mainly in the Al-Hayat Newspaper and denouncing the Iraqi government's record of human rights violations.
 He received several death threats by Saddam personally since he did not stop criticising the regime.

 In a February 2002 letter to Iraqi President Saddam Hussein, the World Association of Newspapers and News Publishers (WAN) and the World Editors Forum expressed their serious concern at the continuing intimidation of Faiq Al Sheikh Ali.
 They urged Saddam to immediately end his government's systematic suppression of dissenting voices and to fully respect international standards of freedom of expression.